mikeizbicki/html_validator/README.md

 1. `<strong>example` (there is no closing `</strong>` tag)
 1. `<strong>python <u>is </strong> awesome </u>` (the `</strong>` closing tag needs to be outside of the `</u>` tag)

-The goal of this assignment is to write a program which can detect these HTML errors.
+The goal of this assignment is to write a program that  can detect these HTML errors.

 **Real World Application:**
 The [World Wide Web Consortium (W3C)](https://w3.org) is the organization responsible for maintaining the HTML standard.